eileenthg/resin-meter/README.md

 Shows current amount of resin in game using a small display on the top right corner.

-Click on the arrow to display travel notes.
+Click on the arrow to display full travel notes.
+Close it by clicking on the full travel note or clicking the arrow again.

 Travel notes fetched from Hoyolab API, which includes:
 - Current resin